basho-labs/little_riak_book/en/04-operators.md

 <h3>Hinted Handoff</h3>

 When a node goes down data is replicated to a backup node.
-But this is not a solution, merely a bandaid.
+But this is not a solution, merely a band aid.
 So Riak will periodically trigger vnodes to check if they reside on the correct node (according to the Ring).
 If not, the managing process will attempt to connect with the home node, and if that node responds, will hand off any data it hold back to proper node.

-As long as the temporary node cannot connect to the primary, it will continue to access writes and reads on behalf of its incapacitated bretheren.
+As long as the temporary node cannot connect to the primary, it will continue to access writes and reads on behalf of its incapacitated brethren.

 High availability is not the only purpose of hinted handoff.
-In the case where the ring changes, because a node was added or removed, data must be transfered to its new home.
+In the case where the ring changes, because a node was added or removed, data must be transferred to its new home.
 In this case, the same thing will happen: a vnode checks if it's in the correct place, and if not, attempts to transfer its data to its new home node.